DAT4/os-man-shell/readme.md

 + The output of sort doesn't have a pipe so it will be passed to stdout and the final result will be printed on the screen

 ## Implementation
-**This section is written as an alternative to commenting my code**
+**This section is written as an alternative to commenting the code **

-Implementation of the project has been done in python, because python has a way to directly communicate with the Linux system through system-calls.
-Another reason is because, in python it is easy to work with strings and lists which is used a lot in this program while tokenizing the commands and later for dealing with them.
+Implementation of the project has been done in python, because
++ python has a way to directly communicate with the Linux system through system-calls.
++ Another reason is because, in python it is easy to work with strings and lists which is used a lot in this program while tokenizing the commands and later for dealing with them.

 Some important python features used are:
 + Slicing of a list `list[x:i]`
 + String cleaning with `str.strip()`
 + String splitting with `str.split()`

-All functions return `None`
+The `tokenizer` function which is responsible for setting up the command returns a list of strings or a list of lists of strings.

+All other functions return `None` because their only responsibility is to run system-calls in the right order, based on the command given by the user.

 ### Libraries

-+ The most important library in the imports is the `os` library which includes the functions used to communicate directly with the Linux kernel.
 + The `search` function from `re` library is also used to help tokenizing the user-input.
++ The most important library in the imports is the `os` library which includes the functions used to communicate directly with the Linux kernel (the system calls).
+    + `execvp` replaces current process with new process image.
+    + `wait` makes the current process wait for its child process to change state/finish.
+    + `fork` creates a new process by duplicating the current process.
+    + `close` closes a file descriptor.
+    + `pipe` creates a uni directional data channel in/out
+    + `dup2` creates a copy of one file descriptor and redirects it to another file descriptor.
+    + `getcwd` copies the absolute path of the current working directory to STDOUT
+    + `_exit` terminates the current process

 ```python
 from re import search